Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reobal30/index.md

 ---
 When your mood, your day or your life is a bit up and down and you need some grounding, try the potent combination of essential oils in the **Balance** remedial essential oil blend.

-Geranium, patchouli, sage and ylang ylang are all richly scented, earthy oils.
+Geranium, patchouli, sage, clary sage and ylang ylang are all richly scented, earthy oils.
 They all help to return your nervous system to equilibrium.
-Orange has both calming and uplifting properties.

 This blend can also be helpful when feelings of uncertainty can impact emotional stability, in situations such as meeting new people, travelling long distances, or in periods of major change.